marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 draft: false
 ---

-In our pursuit of streamlining everyday business processes, we've tapped into the advanced capabilities of Large Language Models (LLMs) to parse, correct, and clean unstructured data.
+In our pursuit of streamlining everyday business processes, we've tapped into the capabilities of Large Language Models (LLMs) to parse, correct, and clean unstructured data.

-Our objective was clear – to engineer an application capable of interpreting and structuring address data, while at the same time giving the end user the possibility of validating and manually editing the results.
+Our objective was clear – to engineer an application capable of cleansing and structuring address data, while at the same time giving the end user the possibility of validating and editing the results.

 ![data_cleansing_1](data_cleansing_1.png)

 ## Development with SQLite, LangChain and Flask

-In developing this prototype we used Python, due to its efficacy in building complex applications with relative ease.
+In developing this prototype, we used Python, due to its efficacy in building complex applications with relative ease.
 Python's rich ecosystem facilitated the integration of three crucial libraries: [**SQLite**](https://www.sqlite.org/index.html), [**LangChain**](https://www.langchain.com) and [**Flask**](https://flask.palletsprojects.com/en/3.0.x/).

 ### What is SQLite?